OmneyaSultan/Large-Scale-Generation-of-Falsified-Scientific-Literature-and-Detection/README.md

 --------------------------------
 ## LATEX

--For this step - Faker, pyLaTex must be installed via pip install.
+- For this step - Faker, pyLaTex must be installed via pip install.
 Also, a pdf compiler must be installed like Miktex which can be downloaded from miktex.org.
--Prior to running Latex, the fake_name_gen.py script must be run to generate the input for creating the fake .pdfs.
+- Prior to running Latex, the fake_name_gen.py script must be run to generate the input for creating the fake .pdfs.
 This script can be found in the ‘step7_8_9’ directory.
--The fake_name_gen.py creates a .csv file containing the title of a work, an author name which is randomly generated when the script is ran, text that was generated from Grover step, publish dates and affiliation which were randomly sampled from the original dataset, filename of the image which was provided after the imaging step as well as captions.
+- The fake_name_gen.py creates a .csv file containing the title of a work, an author name which is randomly generated when the script is ran, text that was generated from Grover step, publish dates and affiliation which were randomly sampled from the original dataset, filename of the image which was provided after the imaging step as well as captions.
--Output for fake_name_gen.py is named ‘fake_paper_info.csv’ and can be found in ‘data’ directory within ‘steps7_8_9’ directory.
+- Output for fake_name_gen.py is named ‘fake_paper_info.csv’ and can be found in ‘data’ directory within ‘steps7_8_9’ directory.
--fake_paper_gen.py can then be ran once the output has been created.
+- fake_paper_gen.py can then be ran once the output has been created.
 However since the output from the previous script has been provided, users can choose to run this step with the given .csv as input.

-**NOTE: As the above script generates 500 .pdf files, this script can take approximately 20 minutes to run depending on system configuration.
+*NOTE: As the above script generates 500 .pdf files, this script can take approximately 20 minutes to run depending on system configuration.

--The script accesses image files contained in the ‘500_fake_images’ directory within the ‘falsified_media’ directory and generates pdfs using data from the ‘fake_paper_info.csv’ file in the ‘data directory’.
+- The script accesses image files contained in the ‘500_fake_images’ directory within the ‘falsified_media’ directory and generates pdfs using data from the ‘fake_paper_info.csv’ file in the ‘data directory’.
--.pdf and .tex files are output into the ‘falsified_media’ directory. .log and .aux files are created with metadata.
+- .pdf and .tex files are output into the ‘falsified_media’ directory. .log and .aux files are created with metadata.

 --------------------------------
 ## UPDATING TSV FILE

--Once all steps have been completed, final_tsv_gen.py can be accessed to combine all data (new and old) into a single Final_Output_v2.tsv file which can be found in the ‘data’ directory within the ‘step7_8_9’ directory.
+- Once all steps have been completed, final_tsv_gen.py can be accessed to combine all data (new and old) into a single Final_Output_v2.tsv file which can be found in the ‘data’ directory within the ‘step7_8_9’ directory.
--The .tsv file will include all features from the original dataset with an additional 500 records filled with fake information.
+- The .tsv file will include all features from the original dataset with an additional 500 records filled with fake information.
--An additional column will be added to show the Grover scores for each record.
+- An additional column will be added to show the Grover scores for each record.
 These scores indicate whether Grover was able to detect if the document was fake.